Changing the tempo

 Changing the pitch

-It's fairly common for a recording to differ from A-440Hz tuning.
+It's not uncommon for a recording to differ from the traditional A-440Hz tuning.
 In the old days, this meant that you'd have to tune your instrument to the recording, however, Song Master provides tools that let you adjust the recording to your tuned instrument.
 The Pitch tools (located below the Speed slider) allow you to adjust the tuning in increments of cents, semitones, and octaves, however, when adjusting tuning you would want to change the pitch in cents.

 When Song Master analyzes a song, it computes the amount that the recording differs from 440 Hz and can automatically adjust the recording's pitch for you when you click the Auto Pitch button on the Pitch Tools panel.